 Separation anxiety is also common – and it can often be mistaken for excitement.
 If your dog barks and shakes when you come home, this could point to separation anxiety.

 Another dog mental health issue is depression.
-Similarly to anxiety, unexpected experiences can cause a dog to be depressed.
+Similar to anxiety, unexpected experiences can cause a dog to be depressed.
 This could be a sudden change (like moving to a new home), or the loss of a loved one.

 Physical signs of depression include weight loss, excessive sleeping, reduced activity, etc. You might even notice your dog seems lethargic.